Back to top

 We’ll help you to find natural funeral flowers with a softer, wilder feel that are as individual as the people they’re made for.

-Casket spray
+Casket spray.

 An arrangement which sits on top of the coffin.
 Available in different sizes and often termed ‘double ended’ or ‘single ended’.
 Double ended tapers to a point at both ends, whereas single ended has a straighter edge at the head end, tapering to a point towards the foot.
 It’s often chosen as the main arrangement.